-Finance Act 2011 introduced universal social charge in lieu of the income levy and health levy.
-The USC is broadly speaking, a flat rate tax payable on almost all income.
+Finance Act 2011 introduced the universal social charge in lieu of the income levy and health levy.
+The USC is, broadly speaking, a flat rate tax payable on almost all income.

-The universal social charge was introduced as a means raising revenue quickly .
-It replaced a pre-existing income levy.
+The universal social charge was introduced as a means of raising revenue quickly.
+It replaced the pre-existing income levy, introduced earlier in the financial crisis.

-Income levies had been introduced in the past as a short lived semi-emergency measure.
-Universal social charge is likely to endure.
+Income levies had been introduced in the past as a short-lived semi-emergency measure.
+The universal social charge is likely to endure.

-USC is charged on almost all income with few allowances credits or exemptions.
+USC is charged on almost all income with few allowances, credits, or exemptions.
 The attraction of the charge to the government is that it brought into the tax net persons on low incomes who are exempt from or pay little income tax.
+It also taxed persons who paid reduced income tax because of investment allowances.

 USC is charged on relevant emoluments and relevant income.
 Relevant emoluments and relevant income are the categories used in the context of PRSI for employed and self-employed persons.